TykTechnologies/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/middleware-scripting-guide.md

 ### The `request` object

 The `request` object provides a set of arrays that describe the API request.
 These can be manipulated and, when changed, will affect the request as it passes through the middleware pipeline.
+For [virtual endpoints]({{< ref "advanced-configuration/compose-apis/virtual-endpoints" >}}) the request object has a [different structure](#virtual-endpoint-request-object).

 The structure of the `request` object is: